-Incoming AOA President Thomas Ely, DO, is beginning to lead the association during the most turbulent year in recent memory.
-But he’s bringing decades of leadership experience—including 20 years in the military—and experience in many high-pressure situations, including two combat tours in Vietnam, to the role.
+AOA Past President Thomas Ely, DO, began his term during the most turbulent year in recent memory.
+But he brought two decades of leadership experience—including 20 years in the military—and experience in many high-pressure situations, including two combat tours in Vietnam, to the role.

-Guiding physicians through the COVID-19 crisis is at the top of Dr. Ely’s mind when he became AOA president in July 2020.
+Guiding physicians through the COVID-19 crisis was at the top of Dr. Ely’s mind when he became AOA president in July 2020.

-The AOA’s 2020-2021 president recently spoke with The DO about his plans for the year and his background.
+The AOA’s 2020-2021 president spoke with The DO in July 2020 about his plans for the year and his background.
 Following is an edited interview.

 What are your organizational goals for this year?